Padamkalra/PadamBookStore/PadamBookStore/README.txt

 	I Added same images folder and images inside the folder from the given repository

 	4:10pm
-	In Index.cshtml file made chnages to display product on the home page of the application and made changes to match the given file and I  Built the App and  Added three Products
+	In Index.cshtml file I made changes  to display product on the home page of the application and made changes to match the given file and I  Built the App and  Added three Product.